missionwired/secret-scanner-action/README.md

 ## Outputs

-- `secret_count`: Total number of findings detected
+- `secret_count`: Total number of secrets found in current scan
+- `new_secret_count`: Number of NEW secrets not in baseline (baseline mode only)
+- `baseline_count`: Number of known secrets in baseline (baseline mode only)

 ## Baseline Workflow (Recommended)

 Using a baseline file is **strongly recommended** for production environments.
-A baseline tracks known secrets in your repository, allowing you to:
+A baseline uses **hash-based comparison** to track known secrets, allowing you to:
-- Only alert on NEW secrets (not existing ones you've already addressed)
+- **Only alert on NEW secrets** - Ignores known secrets already in baseline (hash comparison)
-- Catch secrets in git history
+- **Scan build artifacts** - Detects secrets bundled in Lambda builds, dependencies
-- Maintain repository-specific false positive exclusions
+- **Reduce false positives** - Mark test fixtures as known secrets
-- Enable each team to manage their own secret detection policies
+- **Per-repository policies** - Each team manages their own exclusions

 ### Initial Setup